Is it Safe to Swim with Whales in Tonga?

 Tonga’s Whale Enforcement

-In 2020, the Tongan Government capped the number of whale licenses given out each year to not exceed 7 for Tongatapu, 20 for Vava’u, 10 for Ha’apai and 4 for ‘Eua.
+In 2020, the Tongan Government capped the number of whale licenses given out each year to not exceed 7 for Tongatapu, 10 for Ha’apai, 4 for ‘Eua and supposedly 20 for Vava’u but at the time of writing, there are 26 licensed operators in Vava’u.
 The Government also has a Whale Enforcement Team inspecting boats each morning to record that the appropriate certified skippers and staff are working on the boats.
 There is also an on-boat inspection twice a year.

 Author